Codeup-NLP-Project/NLP-Project/README.md

 > - Utilized a class method using cross-validate to fit and evaluate models on a specified number of KFolded splits, garnering an average validate accuracy score for each classifier type.
 > - Chose the best model from cross-validation and evaluated the accuracy on out-of-sample test data.

+<a name='model_takeaways'></a>
+### Modeling Takeaways

+> - Got best performance from classifiers with KFolds set to 10.
+> - The best performing classifier types were Multinomial Naive Bayes classifiers with alpha = 0.5, averaging 94.13% across all cross-validate splits.
+> - Best single model accuracy score on a cross-validation test (validate) subset from was 95.42%
+> - Using that model, achieved an out-of-sample test accuracy score of 94.8%.

 <div style="text-align: right"><a href='#toc'>Table of Contents</a></div>
 <hr style="border-top: 10px groove tan; margin-top: 1px; margin-bottom: 1px"></hr>